-Ian Scott of First Safety Solutions, who is the Trust's Designated Person as required under the Port Marine Safety Code, visited the Harbour in February 2017 to undertake the annual compliance audit of our performance against the Code.
+Ian Scott of First Safety Solutions, who is the Trust's Designated Person as required under the Port Marine Safety Code, visited the Harbour in February 2016 to undertake the annual compliance audit of our performance against the Code.
 There were no major non-conformances arising from the report.

-During the year there were four health & safety adverse events.
+During the year there were eight health & safety adverse events, the majority of which related to trips and falls.
 All events were fully investigated and where appropriate action taken.